MaxCarmonaG/movie-catalogue/README.md

 ## Getting Started

 First, add your TMDB API Key to a env variables in a `env.local` file.
-You can you use and replace variables the `env.local.template`
+You can use and replace variables in the file `env.local.template`

 Next, run the development server: